briodan/Thermostat_scheduler/README.md

 **Features of the blueprint:**

 - four daily schedules for the thermostat (differant for weekday vs week-end)
-- ability to use remote sensor for the thermostat
+- ability to use remote sensors for the thermostat
 - ability to change sensors, times, target temperatures in a dashbaord
-- ability to change target temperatures in the mediaum term (days/weeks) by modifying tolerance helpers
+- ability to change target temperatures in the medium term (days/weeks) by modifying tolerance helpers
 - ability to change target temperature in the short term (this schedule interval ony) by temporarily modifying the target temperature

 **HACS**
 - Install HACS if you have not already
-- Open HACS and click three dots in right corner -> Custom Repositories -> then paste https://github.com/briodan/t6_program/ in 'Repository' and choose type 'Integration' then click 'Add'
+- Open HACS and click three dots in right corner -> Custom Repositories -> then paste /briodan/t6_program/ in 'Repository' and choose type 'Integration' then click 'Add'
 - Now search for 'T6 Program' in HACS
 - Click "Add" to confirm, and then click "Download" to download and install the integration Restart Home Assistant
 - Search for "T6 Program" in HACS and install then restart